-As seen in the images above and below, iron pyrite has replaced the internal structure of the fossil ammonites shell, chamber walls and cavities, absorb by surrounding mineral deposits over millions of years during the fossilisation process, creating these bizare and stunning golden structures within the Rondiceras ammonite shell.
+As seen in the images above and below, iron pyrite has replaced the internal structure of the fossil ammonites shell, chamber walls and cavities, absorb by surrounding mineral deposits over millions of years during the fossilisation process, creating these bizarre and stunning golden structures within the Rondiceras ammonite shellhell.
 Originating from Mikhailov, Volga river, Ulyanovsk near Saratov, Ryazan region of Russia.
-These date back to the Mesozoic era, middle Jurassic period, Callovian stage, approximately 164 to 161 million years ago.
+They date back to the Mesozoic era, middle Jurassic period, Callovian stage, approximately 164 to 161 million years ago.